ssentinull/one-day-one-case/README.md

 ## How to Contribute

-- Create a new folder in the root directory, with the folder name being the name of the problem written in kebab-case.
+- Create a new folder in the root directory named after the platform where the problem originated from, with the new folder name being the name of the problem written in kebab-case.
 - Place the solution file for that problem inside the new folder and name the file `Solution.file_extension`.
 - Don't forget to add a new entry to the [README.md](https://github.com/ssentinull/one-day-one-case/blob/master/README.md) for the newly submitted contribution so that it would be easy to keep track of all the problems that've been solved.